simonsmith/cypress-image-snapshot/README.md

 ## Requirements

 Tested on Cypress > 10.0.0

 Cypress must be installed as a peer dependency

-## TypeScript
+## Forked from `jaredpalmer/cypress-image-snapshot`

-This plugin fully supports TypeScript so you can safely remove any reference to `@types/cypress-image-snapshot` from your project

-## What about the original `jaredpalmer/cypress-image-snapshot`?

-This is a rewrite of that plugin as it has been abandoned.
-Originally [I did attempt](https://github.com/jaredpalmer/cypress-image-snapshot/issues/252#issuecomment-1156834734) to bring the original up to date and instead released a forked version as a stop gap.
-Since then this has become an active plugin so the decision was made to make it more than just a temporary fork.

-Full credit goes to [Jared Palmer](https://github.com/jaredpalmer) for his excellent work.
+This is a rewrite of the original plugin as active development has ceased.
+Full credit goes to [Jared Palmer](https://github.com/jaredpalmer) for creating that